cloudflare/cloudflare-docs/products/warp-client/src/content/warp-for-teams/getting-started/index.md

  </Aside>

-To get started with the WARP client, you'll first need to create a **device enrollment policy** in your Teams dashboard.
+To get started with the WARP Client, you'll first need to create a **device enrollment policy** in your Teams dashboard.
 To do so:

 1. In your [Teams dashboard](http://dash.teams.cloudflare.com/), navigate to **My Teams** > **Devices**.
 1. Under **Device Settings**, create a device enrollment [policy](https://developers.cloudflare.com/access/getting-started/policies) to define who can connect a device to your organization.